 Bode et al looked at the use of canagliflozin in an elderly population (ages 55–80 years) with T2DM uncontrolled by their current glucose-lowering regimen.
 This regimen could include any oral hypoglycaemic agent or injectable treatment (including insulin).
 This randomized double-blind phase III trial was completed over 26 weeks and is currently being followed with a 78 week extension period.
 Patients were randomized to receive canagliflozin 100 mg daily, 300 mg daily, or placebo.
 Rates of any AE were similar between the canagliflozin 100 mg group and placebo at 174 incidents each, but were slightly higher in the canagliflozin 300 mg group, with 184 incidents reported.
 A higher rate of mycotic infections was seen in the canagliflozin 100 mg and 300 mg groups compared to placebo with 22, 20, and 2 events, respectively, being reported.
 Pollakiuria was reported in five, six, and 12 cases and polyuria was observed in zero, four, and four subjects in the placebo, canagliflozin 100 mg, and canagliflozin 300 mg groups, respectively.
 Discontinuation due to any AE occurred in ten patients receiving placebo, five receiving canagliflozin 100 mg daily, and in 17 receiving canagliflozin 300 mg daily.
 As expected, hypoglycemia was seen more often in participants on multiple antidiabetic agents, including a slightly higher incidence in the canagliflozin 100 mg and 300 mg compared with placebo at 66, 76, and 82 events, respectively.
 There were no clinically significant changes in laboratory markers between study groups.
 Based on this trial, canagliflozin may be a reasonable option for elderly patients without cardiovascular disease.3

 Relative to placebo, treatment with canagliflozin resulted in increases in bone resorption markers, beta-CTx (17.1% to 24.9%) and small decreases in the bone formation marker, procollagen type 1 N-terminal propeptide (P1 NP) (−5.7% to −6.9%), which was also found with dapagliflozin use in the general population.
 These changes in bone markers are similar to those changes seen with pioglitazone use, which resulted in increases in beta-CTx of 16.8% without decreases in P1 NP.
 However, there is no increase in the incidence of fracture compared to placebo.
-Dual-energy X-ray absorptiometry (DEXA) scan results with canagliflozin use showed minimal changes in bone mineral density (BMD) at the lumbar spine, distal forearm, femoral neck, and total hip, which is a benefit compared to pioglitazone, which is known to have an increased risk of fractures of 5.1% compared to a risk of 2.5% in those treated with placebo therapy.4
+Dual-energy X-ray absorptiometry (DEXA) scan results with canagliflozin use showed minimal changes in bone mineral density (BMD) at the lumbar spine, distal forearm, femoral neck, and total hip.
+In contrast, pioglitazone, is known to have an increased rate of fractures of 5.1% over one year compared to 2.5% in those treated with placebo therapy.4

 Comparison with the safety of other agents